garethjmsaunders/digital-code-style-guide/commit-messages.md

 #### ii.
 Component

-Briefly describe the component being developed.
+Briefly describe the component, feature or module being developed.

 Consistency is important.
 Make sure you have a definitive list of the various components being developed somewhere in your project notes so that all code contributors are aware of them.
 Adding a new component should be a considered decision, not just a whim when making your commit.

+* Must be enclosed in parentheses.
+* Must end with a colon.
+* Must be consistently named.
+For example, don't name it `(Long form)` in one commit but `(long-form)` in another.

 #### iii.
-Brief summary
+Brief summary.

 The first line of a commit message is a brief summary of the changeset.